 How does TTRS work?

 TTRS is modular in design and contains 24 levels with 31 modules in each level.
 A module typically takes a few minutes to complete and we recommend taking 2-3 modules a session.
 Student success is encouraged by immediate feedback and positive reinforcement.
-This feedback includes a score that is based on completion rates and accuracy, not speed.
+This feedback includes a score that is based on completion rates and accuracy, not speed or time taken.

 First score – first success